 The typical gastronomy of Harlem is called 'soul food' and is composed of dishes such as the famous fried chicken on a waffle, macaroni and cheese, peach cobbler (peach cobbler) and fried fish, among others.
 It is a type of food that originated in the southern United States during the times of slavery, and has evolved to become an indispensable element of Harlem's African-American culture.

 Since Harlem cuisine is such an important part of the neighborhood, here is an article on where to eat in Harlem that you will find very interesting.

 Harlem is not the only New York City neighborhood you should visit on your trip.
 Brooklyn, with its streets of brick apartments with trees on either side, is one of the neighborhoods that bring the most identity to New York City.
 Manhattan, the Bronx or Queens are the other boroughs that also have a lot to discover, and the contrasts tour is a guided tour of the best of each.
 I tell you all about it here: New York Contrasts Tour.

-If you like the idea of getting off the beaten tourist track, I also recommend the Upper and Lower Manhattan tour, because, although it focuses on the borough of Manhattan, it shows you the most interesting places off the beaten track.
+If you like the idea of going off the beaten tourist track, I also recommend the Upper and Lower Manhattan tour, because, although it focuses on the borough of Manhattan, it shows you the most interesting places off the beaten track.
 You can read my experience with this tour here: Upper and Lower Manhattan Tour.